Discover Lancaster Gate

 By Tube & Train

 Lancaster Gate station is on the Central Line (Zone 1).
-Nearby Paddington Station offers National Rail services, the Heathrow Express, and the Elizabeth, Bakerloo, Circle, District, and Hammersmith & City lines.
+Nearby Paddington Station offers National Rail services, the Heathrow Express (15 min to Heathrow), and the Elizabeth, Bakerloo, Circle, District, and Hammersmith & City lines.

 By Bus